 - Course # E3ABR3D135 00AA, Apprentice Ground Radar Specialist course at Keesler AFB, MS - approximately 115 class days.

-Certification Training: After tech school individuals report to their permanent duty assignment, where they are entered into 5-level (technician) upgrade training.
-This training is a combination of on-the-job task certification, and enrollment in a correspondance course called a Career Development Course (CDC).
+Certification Training: After tech school, individuals report to their permanent duty assignment, where they are entered into 5-level (technician) upgrade training.
+This training is a combination of on-the-job task certification, and enrollment in a correspondence course called a Career Development Course (CDC).

 Once the airman's trainer(s) have certified that they are qualified to perform all tasks related to that assignment, and once they complete the CDC, including the final closed-book written test, they are upgraded to the 5-skill level, and are considered to be "certified" to perform their job with minimal supervision.